Being There for the Long Run

 - Learning how to relax and control weight.

-- Quit smoking medications, such as nicotine gum, skin patches, nasal spray, oral inhalers, and non-nicotine medications buproprion hydrochloride (Zyban®) and varenicline (Chantix®), help relieve physical symptoms when trying to quit.
+- How medications work.
+Quit smoking medications, such as nicotine gum, skin patches, nasal spray, oral inhalers, and non-nicotine medications buproprion hydrochloride (Zyban®) and varenicline (Chantix®), help relieve physical symptoms when trying to quit.
 These products should not be used by pregnant or nursing women.
 People with other medical conditions should consult their physicians before using these medications.

-How Long Do You Need to Help?
+How Long Will Your Friend Need Help?

 "Slips" (having a puff or smoking one or two cigarettes) are pretty common.
 If your friend has slipped, remind them of all the good reasons to stay quit.
-Praise all your friend's nonsmoking efforts, and remind them that a "slip" does not mean they're a smoker again.
+Affirm all your friend's nonsmoking efforts, and remind them that a "slip" does not mean they're a smoker again.
 As long as they keep trying and don't give up, they will be able to quit for good.

 Former smokers may encounter an urge to smoke months or even years after they quit.
 This is normal.
 Remind your friend that such urges will occur less often over time and they'll eventually stop completely.